-26.05 Other Applicable Zoning Regulations
+26.08 Other Applicable Zoning Regulations

 Architectural Standards Plans shall comply with all other Harrison Township Zoning Regulations.
 Other articles shall be reviewed and followed, specifically:

+Article 10 DISTRICT AND GENERAL PROVISIONS
-Article 14 OUTDOOR LIGHTING

-Article 18 OFF STREET PARKING & LOADING REGULATIONS

-Article 19 SIGNS & OUTDOOR ADVERTISING STRUCTURES

-Article 21 AUTOMOBILE SERVICE STATIONS, PARKING GARAGES & PARKING AREAS

-Article 23 MOTELS & HOTELS
+- Article 14 OUTDOOR LIGHTING - Article 18 OFF STREET PARKING & LOADING REGULATIONS - Article 19 SIGNS & OUTDOOR ADVERTISING STRUCTURES - Article 21 AUTOMOBILE SERVICE STATIONS, PARKING GARAGES & PARKING AREAS - Article 23 MOTELS & HOTELS

-26.06 Pre-Application Procedure
+26.09 Pre-Application Procedure

-Prior to submitting an application for a Zoning Permit each applicant, property owner, or developer is encouraged to have a pre-application meeting with the Zoning Inspector and/or the Zoning Commission.
+Prior to submitting an application for an Zoning Permit-Architectural Review each applicant, property owner, or developer is encouraged to have a pre-application meeting with the Zoning Inspector and/or the Zoning Commission.
 The purpose of this pre-application meeting is to advise each applicant, property owner, or developer of the Architectural Standards procedure and requirements and discuss any initial concerns and omissions about the Architectural Review Standards.